Examples of notable alumni from the College of Engineering

 Roger Rosner, ECE ’87 – Vice president of Applications at Apple.

-Gloria Chen, ECE ’89 – Senior vice president of strategy and growth at Adobe.
+Gloria Chen, ECE ’89 – Chief human resources officer and executive vice president of Employee Experience at Adobe.

 Mark Russinovich, ECE ’89, ’94 – Co-founder and former chief software architect of Winternals Software.
 Russinovich now serves as chief technology officer of Microsoft Azure.